hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/para-bhakti_or_supreme_devotion/123_human_representations_of_the_divine_ideal_of_love.md

 girl who is in love with her own beloved, and her mother or father or husband objects to such love; and the more anybody obstructs the course of her love, so much the more is her love tending to grow in strength.
-Human language cannot describe how Krishna in the groves of Vrindâ was madly loved, how at the sound of his voice the ever-blessed Gopis rushed out to meet him, forgetting everything, forgetting this world and its ties, its duties, its joys, and its sorrows.
+Human language cannot describe how Krishna in the groves of Vrindā was madly loved, how at the sound of his voice the ever-blessed Gopis rushed out to meet him, forgetting everything, forgetting this world and its ties, its duties, its joys, and its sorrows.
 Man, O man, you speak of divine love and at the same time are able to attend to all the vanities of this world — are you sincere?
-"Where Râma is, there is no room for any desire — where desire is, there is no room for Rama; these never coexist — like light and darkness they are never together."
+"Where Rāma is, there is no room for any desire — where desire is, there is no room for Rama; these never coexist — like light and darkness they are never together."